SEO 28.03.2016 6017

-We have started a new service called search engine optimisation or short SEO and the best part for now it is absolutely free.
+We have started a new service called search engine optimisation or short SEO (shut down) and the best part for now it is absolutely free.

 With over 47 seo and website tools we have great collection that will be extended in the future with more tools for you.
 Today we will have a look into XML Sitemaps, specially for new sites it is an easy and important tool to get listed quickly in your favourite search engine.